Hamrun Spartans F.C.

-Ħamrun Spartans Football Club is a professional football club based in Ħamrun, Malta.
-Since being founded in 1907, Ħamrun Spartans have won eight league championships while being runners-up eleven times.
+The Ħamrun Spartans Football Club is a Maltese professional football club based in Ħamrun.
+Since being founded in 1907, Ħamrun Spartans have won 11 league championships, the latest one being in 2025, while being runners-up eleven times.

-One of the stalwarts in the club history, Stefan Sultana, has scored a total of 252 goals in his career (225 of them while playing for the club), which makes him Malta's top-scorer (per 12 May 2007).
+Ħamrun became the first Maltese side to reach the main phase of a European club competition, qualifying for the 2025–26 UEFA Conference League after defeating RFS of Latvia in the play-off round.

 History

+Foundation

-Ħamrun Spartans were founded in 1907.
+The Ħamrun Spartans were founded in 1907.
 By season 1913–14, Ħamrun Spartans were already an established team on the local scene winning the title during that season thanks to a better goal-average than St. George's.
 Their second League success came four years later when they finished again in joint top-spot with St. George's.
-This time the Spartans were crowned Champions of Malta by beating them in a playoff. Ħamrun's top player at that time was Gejtu Psaila, known as il-Hacca.
+This time the Spartans were crowned Champions of Malta by beating them in a playoff. Ħamrun's top player at that time was Gejtu Psaila, known as il-Haċċa.
 In the 1920s and 1930s, the club went through a difficult period as most Ħamrun players left to join other clubs.

-A new team, Ħamrun Liberty was formed and in just a couple of years, Ħamrun Liberty was among the elite of Maltese football.
+A new team, Ħamrun Liberty, was formed and in just a couple of years, Ħamrun Liberty was among the elite of Maltese football.
 On their return to the First Division in 1946–47, the club changed its name to Ħamrun Spartans.
 They were soon a hit as they won the Johnnie Walker Championship Trophy, winning also the Cassar Cup.
 They won the Cassar Cup again in 1948–49 season.
 For four times between 1947 and 1952, they were four times runners-up.

 The team started dwindling down in the 60's until they were relegated in the season 1969–70.
 After returning to the First Division, they were relegated once again in 1973–74.
 However, after two years in the Second Division, they were back in the First Division.

+Anniversary and successes

-On the 75th anniversary, in season 1982–83, the club was back at the top winning the title after an absence of 36 years. Ħamrun also won the FA Trophy during that season.
+On the 75th anniversary, exactly during the season 1982–83, the club was back at the top winning the title after an absence of 36 years. Ħamrun also won the FA Trophy during that season.
 That was the beginning of an era under the guide of president Victor Tedesco.
 The team was strengthened with top players like Gigi Salerno, Raymond and George Xuereb, Edwin Farrugia, Raymond Vella, Joe Brincat and Carlo Seychell.
 Alfred Cardona was their coach.
 After a lot of disputes with the Immigration Division, Victor Tedesco signed two foreigners, Englishmen Peter Hatch and John Linacre – the first foreigners to play on the island after a long period of time.

 The Spartans set a new record being the first local team to win both the home and away legs in a UEFA competition after beating Ballymena of Northern Ireland.
-In a decade, Ħamrun won three league titles, three FA Trophies, the Super Cup and Euro Cup twice each.
+In just under a decade, from season 1982-83 till season 1991-92 Ħamrun have won the Maltese Premier League four times, the Maltese FA Trophy 6 times and the Maltese Super Cup 5 times, amongst others.